AustinAres2007/DeveloperJoe/README.md

 - get_config() now defaults to developerconfig if not found within bot-config.yaml
 - Fixed bug where if a name was detected as a keyword with voice recognition, the name wouldn't work due to a logic error (Thank you Bradley)

-## Todo 1.3.9

-None

 ## Todo 1.4.0

-- When using /start, add a parameter so you don't have to wait for the bot to generate text
+- ~~When using /start, add a parameter so you don't have to wait for the bot to generate text~~
-- @ing bot makes it talk to you.
+- ~~@ing bot makes it talk to you.~~
-- Add volume slider for bot
+- ~~ Add volume slider for bot ~~
 - Transplant old version data to new database when the version is different and create defaults of what is missing.
+(Going to be difficult)
 - Add script that installs voice libraries for respective systems.
 (Keep in mind of OS, and system arch)
-- Add version checking when a backup is loaded.
+- ~~Add version checking when a backup is loaded.~~
-- Add static reduction when listening for voice
+- ~~Add static reduction when listening for voice~~ Cannot do since I only aquire the data after it has been recorded
+- ~~Add better voice recognition (Example; Instead of starting a sentence with they keyword, it can be anywhere within the sentence and any words onwards will be counted as the query)~~
+- ~~Add status scrolling and add duration and options to configuration~~
+- ~~When using a command that changes the config, leave the value default to view the current config value.~~
+- Add image generate function for /image that also opens the possibility of using /image without a conversation (Uses raw openai API with \__send_query__)
 Bugs

-- When using /shutup, there is a good chance an error will appear regarding a closed IO object
+- ~~When using /shutup, there is a good chance an error will appear regarding a closed IO object~~ Fixed in a way I am not proud of
+- ~~/image gives a server bug (thinking it is in dms)~~
+- ~~If voicestate is being updated while the bot is coming online, loads of errors will be made (define chat objects before on_ready)~~ Hopefully fixed.
+I cannot think of a way to replicate this bug and test if it still exists
+- Another stupid fucking IO error when moving channels.

+Test

+- ~~Test conversations across different servers (See if they still work)~~

+## Todo 1.4.x

+Experimental

+- Experiment with discord UI API
+- Experiment with saving the state of the database to a variable every certain amount of time, then use data from said variable.
+Would be more effient on resources.